 In “Approaches to Patient Education: Emphasizing the Long-Term Value of Compliance and Persistence,” published in The American Journal of Medicine, Deborah T. Gold, PhD and Betsy McClung, MN, RN found that “patient education significantly improves compliance with medication across a broad range of conditions and disease severities.”
 Conversely, “lack of compliance is associated with poor clinical outcomes, increased hospitalizations, lower quality of life, and higher overall health costs.”
 But the challenge of educating patients is multi-faceted, especially when you consider the complexity of many diseases and the fact that nearly than half of American adults have limited health literacy, according to an estimate from the National Academy of Medicine.

 “Considering that some patients undergo treatments at home…learning about their condition means these individuals have the knowledge to undertake their treatments with confidence and, in some cases, are likelier able to do so safely outside a medical facility.”

-As healthcare providers and healthcare marketers recognize the undeniable benefits of effective education in improving patient outcomes, more easily understandable and efficient methods of disseminating information are required.
-Resources need to be presented in laymen’s terms to communicate in a way that’s understandable and impactful for all patients.
+As healthcare providers and healthcare marketers recognize the undeniable benefits of effective patient education in improving patient outcomes, it is easier to recognize that efficient education methods of disseminating information are required.
+In order to improve patient education and make it the most effective, resources need to be presented in laymen’s terms to communicate in a way that’s understandable and impactful for all patients.
 Additionally, materials should be authored at various reading levels and in different languages.